Quotation Marks – Correct Use, Rules & Examples

 Quotation marks and other punctuation marks

 Punctuation marks that introduce quotes are never placed within the quotation marks, but the rules are different for punctuation marks that end the quotes.
-In American English, commas and full stops are always placed within the quotation marks.
-However, in the UK, commas and full stops or full stops are only placed in the quotation marks if the quote is a full sentence or if the punctuation marks are part of the quotation.
+In American English, commas and periods are always placed within the quotation marks.
+However, in the UK, commas and periods or full stops are only placed in the quotation marks if the quote is a full sentence or if the punctuation marks are part of the quotation.

 For example